peeb/django-mollie-ideal/README.md

 django-mollie-ideal provides a python interface to the iDEAL API by [Mollie.nl](http://www.mollie.nl/) for use in django projects.

+iDEAL is an online payment system used in the Netherlands which allows Dutch consumers to make payments via the secure environment of their own bank.
+It is only available in the Netherlands.

-You can find detailed information about the Mollie.nl API [here](http://www.mollie.nl/support/documentatie/betaaldiensten/ideal/en/).
+Mollie.nl provide a unified API which removes the complexity of interacting with the individual Dutch banks which support iDEAL payments.
+You can find detailed information about the Mollie.nl iDEAL API [here](http://www.mollie.nl/support/documentatie/betaaldiensten/ideal/en/).

-Nederlandse versie vindt u [hier](http://www.mollie.nl/support/documentatie/betaaldiensten/ideal/)
+Nederlandse versie vindt u [hier](http://www.mollie.nl/support/documentatie/betaaldiensten/ideal/).

 ### Installation